-This Sample and Analysis Plan/Quality Assurance Project Plan (SAP/QAPP) describes field sampling and laboratory analytical procedures that will be followed during completion of cleanup activities at the Webster Nursery site (Site) located south of Tumwater, Washington.
-Soil and groundwater at the Site is affected by a historical release of organochlorine pesticides from an underground storage tank.
-The proposed cleanup consists of soil removal, confirmation soil sampling, decommissioning wells, and replacing two groundwater monitoring wells located in the area proposed for excavation, sampling of stockpiled clean soil, and groundwater sampling.
-A detailed description of the Site and cleanup objectives is provided in the Feasibility Study (LAI 2016), Cleanup Action Plan (CAP; Ecology 2016), and Remedial Action Work Plan (RAWP; to which this SAP/QAPP is appended).
+This Sample and Analysis Plan/Quality Assurance Project Plan (SAP/QAPP) describes field sampling and laboratory analytical procedures that will be followed during completion of confirmational monitoring at the Webster Nursery site (Site) located south of Tumwater, Washington.
+Soil and groundwater at the Site have been affected by a historical release of organochlorine pesticides from an underground storage tank.
+The remedial action completed in 2018 consisted of soil removal and confirmation soil sampling; groundwater sampling is ongoing.
+A detailed description of the Site and cleanup is provided in the Cleanup Action Completion Report (CACR; Landau 2020).

-The purpose of this plan is to provide sampling and analysis methodologies consistent with accepted procedures that will maintain accuracy, reproducibility, and comparability of data during sampling events.
-This SAP/QAPP has been prepared in accordance with the requirements of Washington Administrative Code (WAC) 173-340-820 to support the tasks specified in the Washington State Department of Ecology (Ecology) Webster Nursery CAP (Ecology 2016).
-This SAP/QAPP also references the Site Health and Safety Plan (HASP) presented in Appendix B of the RAWP.
+The purpose of this plan is to provide sampling and analysis methodologies consistent with accepted procedures that will maintain accuracy, reproducibility, and comparability of data during ongoing groundwater sampling events.
+Ongoing groundwater monitoring is presented in the Compliance Monitoring Plan (CMP; Landau 2023).
+This SAP/QAPP has been prepared in accordance with the requirements of Washington Administrative Code (WAC) 173-340-820 to support the tasks specified in the Washington State Department of Ecology (Ecology) Webster Nursery Cleanup Action Plan (CAP; Ecology 2016).
+This SAP/QAPP also references the Site Health and Safety Plan (HASP) presented in Attachment 1 of the CMP.